 - 3. Revenue Bonds (RB's).
 Revenue bonds will be issued to fund major capital projects necessary for the continuation or expansion of a service which produces a revenue sufficient enough to obtain investment grade ratings and credit enhancement and for which the major capital project may reasonably be expected to provide for a revenue stream to fund the annual debt service requirement.
 The term of a bond issue will not exceed the useful life of the major capital projects funded by the bond issue and will generally be limited to no more than twenty (20 years).
 RB's do not need a vote of the citizens of the City. - C. Method of Sale.
 The City will utilize a competitive bidding process in the sale of bonds unless the nature of the issue or market conditions warrants a negotiated sale.
 In situations where a competitive bidding process is not elected, the City will publicly present the reasons why and will participate with the financial advisor in the selection of the underwriter or direct purchaser. - D. Analysis of Financing Alternatives.
 The Finance Director will explore alternatives to the issuance of debt for major capital projects.
 These alternatives will include, but are not limited to: 1) grants in aid, 2) use of fund balance, 3) use of current revenues, 4) contributions from developers and others, 5) leases, and 6) impact fees. - E. Cost and Fees.
-All costs and fees related to debt issuance will be paid out of debt proceeds. - F. Disclosure.
+All costs and fees related to debt issuance will be paid out of debt proceeds.
+The City will deposit in the Interest and Sinking Funds each month an amount of not less than 1/12th of the annual debt service. - F. Disclosure.
 Full disclosure of operating costs along with capital costs will be made to the bond rating agencies and other users of financial information.
 The City staff, with the assistance of financial advisors and bond counsel, will prepare the necessary materials for presentation of the rating agencies, will aid in the production of the Official Statements, and will take responsibility for the accuracy of all financial information released.